1. INFORMATION FOR INQUIRERS

 involve some study or discussion of the symbolism and practices of

 Freemasonry.
-In addition, the Masonic meeting is often followed by a
+A Masonic meeting may be followed by a

 social time that includes eating together and conversation.